Information about the Drop-in

 When is the Drop-in?toggle accordion content

-The Drop-in is on Monday and Thursday evenings, between 7pm and 9pm.
-The Day Drop-in is on the 3rd Friday of the month from 11am – 1pm.
+The Brighton Drop-in is on Monday and Thursday evenings, between 7pm and 9pm.
+The Brighton Day Drop-in is fortnightly on Fridays from 11am – 1pm, dates available here.
+The Eastbourne Day Drop-in is fortnightly, dates are available here.

 We recommend that you call the office before coming in for a workshop or for the drop-in – sometimes staff shortage results in last minute cancellation.